 Creating Blueprint subclass of ABUIGameModeBase

-With both Blueprints created, we can now set BP_GameMode
+With both Blueprints created, we can now set BP_GameMode to use BP_HUD as its HUD class.

 World Settings

-the World Settings for our level.
+In order for our custom BP_GameMode Blueprint to be used, we must set it in the World Settings for our level.
 This window can be opened with:

 Window > World Settings.

-from the GameMode Override dropdown.
+Then choose BP_GameMode from the GameMode Override dropdown.

 Set the custom BP_GameMode in World Settings